 - System must be kept up to date and migrated if not

-As client meetings have changed forever these tools are also needed to be able to effectively and reliably collaborate with clients.
+As client meetings have changed forever these tools such as Microsoft Teams are also needed to be able to effectively and reliably collaborate with clients.

 Collaboration doesn’t just involve ‘teamwork’ anymore – it’s so much bigger than that.
 Working within your team, across departments, or with your client, requires a complete collaborative environment:

-- Full adoption of Teams for collaboration internally and externally
+- Full adoption of Microsoft Teams for collaboration internally and externally

 - Instant document management and sharing in the Cloud